 Most of the research around citicoline focuses on cognitive performance and things like better memory, faster processing, and stronger attention.
 So, it’s not really a staple in mood-boosting drink formulations.
 However, that brain-boosting power often spills over into your mood, too.

-When your neurotransmitters are firing properly and your mental fog lifts, you’re less likely to feel scattered, sluggish, or stuck in a funk.
+When your neurotransmitters are firing properly and your mental fog lifts, you’re less likely to feel scattered, sluggish, or unproductive.

 6. Paraxanthine

-It’s a metabolite of caffeine (your body naturally converts caffeine into paraxanthine) that delivers smooth, focused energy without the jittery chaos or afternoon crash.
+Paraxanthine is a metabolite of caffeine (your body naturally converts caffeine into paraxanthine) that delivers smooth, focused energy without the jitters or afternoon crash.
 It sharpens mental performance, supports reaction time, and helps you stay alert without frying your nervous system.

 Now, is there direct research on paraxanthine as a mood booster?
 Not yet.
 But when your brain is firing on all cylinders, your motivation is up, and your energy feels clean instead of chaotic, you’re probably going to be in a much better mood.

-So, while it’s technically not classified as a mood nootropic, paraxanthine’s ripple effects, like better focus, less fatigue, and more nootropic energy, can help support your emotional state in a big way.
-Especially if caffeine tends to send you into the stress spiral.
+So, while it’s technically not classified as a mood nootropic, paraxanthine’s ripple effects, like better focus, less fatigue, and more nootropic energy, can help support your emotional state in a meaningful way.

 7. Rhodiola rosea

-Rhodiola is a bit of a double agent.
-It pulls double duty as both an adaptogen and a nootropic, which means it helps your body and brain handle stress without burning out.
+Rhodiola acts as both an adaptogen and a nootropic, which means it helps your body and brain handle stress without burning out.

-While it’s better known for physical performance and stress resilience, Rhodiola’s mood-balancing benefits come from its ability to support neurotransmitter activity and reduce cortisol – the stress hormone that loves to hijack your vibe.
+While it’s better known for physical performance and stress resilience, Rhodiola’s mood-balancing benefits come from its ability to support neurotransmitter activity and reduce cortisol.

 How to Choose the Right Nootropic for Your Mood

-Some nootropics help you chill out when your nerves are fried.
-Others give you a little extra spark when your brain feels like it’s stuck in neutral.
+Some nootropics help you relax when your brain is overactive.
+Others give you a little extra spark when you’re feeling unproductive.
 The key is knowing what your specific mood needs and building around that.

 Here’s how to figure it out:

-• Identify what’s off.
+- Identify what’s off.
 Are you overwhelmed and tense?
 Feeling low and unmotivated?
 Foggy and irritable?
-The best nootropic for you depends on what kind of support your brain needs.
+The right nootropic for you depends on what kind of support your brain needs.

-• Check for quality and transparency.
+- Check for quality and transparency.
 Go for products that clearly list dosages, don’t hide behind proprietary blends, and ideally link to studies or research.
-More isn’t always better as effective doses matter more than ingredient overload.
+More isn’t always better, as effective doses matter more than a long ingredient list.

 Support Your Mood With a Nootropic Stack

-When stress, exhaustion, or emotional overload throw your brain off balance, nootropics can help bring your mood back to balance.
+When stress, exhaustion, or emotional overload your brain, nootropics can help bring your mood back to balance.

 Whether you need to take the edge off, lift the mental fog, or feel more you, the right stack can make a real difference.
 The key is choosing ingredients that support your brain’s natural rhythm, not fight against it.